An Overview of Servlet

 Development History of Servlet

-Latest Version: Servlet 4.0 is the latest version that was released in September 2017 on the Java EE 8 platform.
+Latest Version: Servlet 4.0 is the newest version that was released on September 2017 on the Java EE 8 platform.
 You should read in-depth about different versions and their features if you are preparing for tricky Servlet interview questions and answers.

 Servlet Interview questions and answers

 - What is Servlet and list its types?